ooni/probe/docs/source/index.rst

     ooniresources --update-inputs

-If you get a permission error, you may have to run the command as root or change the ooniprobe data directory inside of `ooniprobe.conf`.
+If you get a permission error, you might have to run the command as root or change the ooniprobe data directory inside of `ooniprobe.conf`.

-On some platforms, for example debian contrib, you will not get all the geoip related files needed.
+On some platforms, such as debian contrib, you will not get all the geoip related files needed.
 In that case it is possible to manually download them with ``ooniresources``::